Causal Document-Grounded Dialogue Pre-training: Methodology

 \subsection{A Causal-Effect Perspective on DocGD}

-The DocGD task is commonly formulated as a sequential process including two sub-tasks: \textit{knowledge grounding} and \textit{response generation}~\citep{feng2020doc2dial,unigdd}.
-Given a dialogue context $c$, and a supporting document $d$, the objective of knowledge grounding is to determine a pertinent segment of text within the document as the supporting evidence, denoted as $e$, for the subsequent response.
-Response generation then leverages this evidence $e$, along with the context $c$ of the dialogue, to produce a response $r$.
-Hence, four variables $\{c,d,e,r\}$ are interrelated in a causal manner.
-Specifically, the direct impact of $d$ and $c$ on $r$ can be observed through the causal paths $d \rightarrow r$ or $c \rightarrow r$, respectively.
-Additionally, there is also an indirect effect of $d$ and $c$ on $r$ through the intermediary variable $e$.
-(See an example causal graph illustrated in Fig.~\ref{fig:causal-graph}).
+The DocGD task is commonly formulated as a sequential process comprising two sub-tasks: \textit{knowledge grounding} and \textit{response generation}~\citep{feng2020doc2dial,unigdd}.
+In knowledge grounding, a text segment denoted as $e$, is identified within the supporting document $d$, based on the dialogue context $c$.
+This segment serves as the evidence for generating the subsequent response $r$.
+Consequently, four variables ${c,d,e,r}$ are causally interrelated: The causal paths $d \rightarrow r$ and $c \rightarrow r$ directly influence the response, while an indirect effect occurs through the intermediary variable $e$.
+See Fig.~\ref{fig:causal-graph} for an example causal graph.